Picture this. It’s the middle of a busy day, and you’re starving for lunch. But you forgot to pack anything for lunch.

 Your lunch and dinner options are interchangeable, so don’t feel like you’re limited to what’s on this list for lunch.

-As we mentioned above, Wendy’s has a lot of chicken sandwiches and salads, but most of them come with breaded chicken.
+Wendy’s has a lot of chicken sandwiches and salads, but most of them come with breaded chicken.
 We recommend asking for grilled chicken whenever possible.

-Here are some good lunch options:
+Here are some other good lunch options:

 - Grilled asiago ranch club (minus the bun and ranch dressing)